DilukshanN7/EasyRemoveBG/README.md

 - Right-click on an image file (e.g., `example.jpg`).
 - Select "Remove Background" or "Remove Logo" from the context menu to process the image.

+## How It Works

+1. **Read Input Image**:
+   The script reads the input image and extracts its color channels (RGB).

+2. **K-means Clustering**:
+   The script applies K-means clustering to segment the image into two clusters: foreground and background.

+3. **Create a Mask**:
+   Based on the clustering result, it creates a binary mask to distinguish the foreground from the background.

+4. **Apply Alpha Channel**:
+   An alpha channel is generated from the mask and added to the original image.

+5. **Save Output Image**:
+   The image with the transparent background is saved in the same directory as the input image.

 ## Contributing to EasyRemoveBG

 ### Logo for Right-Click Menu

 #### Logo Requirement:

 - We need a logo to represent the EasyRemoveBG in the right-click context menu.
 - The logo should be visually appealing and clear even at smaller sizes.
 - Preferably, provide the logo in vector format (SVG) for scalability.